Tips for Flying With a Baby

 Most airlines allow you to gate-check baby gear.
 All you have to do is request gate-check tags from the gate agent at the airport and attach them to bulky items like strollers and car seats.
 You deposit the items at the bottom of the jetway, and they are usually in the same spot when you disembark.
 Ensure you fold up strollers.

 If you want to lighten your load, you can rent baby equipment.
-Professionals can deliver car seats, strollers, cribs, highchairs, bassinets, boosters and more to your destination.
+Professionals can deliver strollers, cribs, highchairs, bassinets, boosters and more to your destination.
 You can bring the items with you wherever you need to go.

 Reserve Parking at Park, Shuttle & Fly to Make Traveling Easier

+We offer more than just a parking spot, however.
 You’ll love our vehicle detailing and cleaning service, luggage assistance, valet service and rewards program.
-You can make an online reservation without a deposit.
-Our staff is friendly, professional and reliable.
 If you choose our car wash and detailing service along with parking, your car will look new and shiny when you return from your trip.
-Check our rates, and make your reservation today for short-term, long-term, economy or prepaid parking.

 cta top bg